janis-commerce/client-creator/README.md

 const { helper } = require('sls-helper'); // eslint-disable-line
 const { clientFunctions } = require('@janiscommerce/client-creator');
-const functions = require('./serverless/functions.json');

 module.exports = helper({
 	hooks: [
 		// other hooks
-		...functions,
 		...clientFunctions
 	]
 });
 ```
-:warning: If they exist, delete the functions from the `./serverless/functions.json` file.

 ### Schemas
 Add schemas for the Client Created event listener and the Create Client API post.
 Subscribe to events.